Trilarion/opensourcegames/entries/caph.md

 # Caph

-_Caph is a physics simulation puzzle game in which the player has to get a red and a green circle together._
+_Physics simulation puzzle game in which the player has to get a red and a green circle together._

 - Home: http://caphgame.sourceforge.net/, https://sourceforge.net/projects/caphgame
 - State: mature, inactive since 2010